hacksu/react-tutorial/README.md

 - btw, while on codepen, try not to refresh or close the page, or you will lose your progress, unless you're signed into a codepen account and can thus save things.

-- so we're starting with a basic template here. don't worry too much about this code because like i said, it's a standard template. but, it first uses import statements to give you access to variables that are declared in the react code located at those URLs; then, it makes use of some of them and makes the react code start updating the page based on the output of a function called MyComponent.
+- so we're starting with a basic template here. don't worry too much about this code because like i said, it's a standard template. (don't even think about the css; it'll get used later.) but, it first uses import statements to give you access to variables that are declared in the react code located at those URLs; then, it makes use of some of them and makes the react code start updating the page based on the output of a function called MyComponent.

 - so we need to write the code that goes in MyComponent, and make it return (output) the stuff we want on our page. a function is a reusable segment of code that probably contains some local variables; in react, a "component" is a reusable set of html elements whose contents are determined by a set of variables. so you can see how these things go together. when we write this function, in the language of React, we're really "creating a component".